csqsiew/website/content/research/conferences.md

 showpagemeta = false
 +++

+**2019**

+Siew, C. S. Q. (2019, March).
+Using network science to understand the mental lexicon.
+International Convention of Psychological Science, Paris, France.

+Siew, C. S. Q., Engelthaler, T., & Hills, T. T. (2019, March).
+Humorous Phrases Generator: A Citizen Science Project to Provide Insights into the Mechanisms of Humor.
+Poster presented at International Convention of Psychological Science, Paris, France.

 **2018**

 Siew, C. S. Q. (2018, December).
 Quantifying the similarity structure of the mental lexicon using network science.
 Royal Holloway, University of London, Egham, UK.